 Orta met his future wife, Kelli Shane Waddill, while visiting a church in search of a keyboard player for his band.
 They married on February 6, 1993 and have four children: Dorian (b.
 1998), Jett (b.
 2001), Keen (b.
 2006) and Zade (b.
 2007).

 During Orta’s musical career he claims to have been a Deist, and explains how it was easy for his peers to assume him to be a Christian.
 But it wasn’t until after the demands of world tours and countless hours in the studio that Orta was left to his own thoughts about life and God.
-Through a long stripping process which nearly cost him everything, Orta still remembers that season of his life where he fell apart and cried out for the Lord to have mercy on his life.
+Through a long stripping process, Orta still remembers that season of his life where he fell apart and cried out for the Lord to have mercy on his life.

 In 2009 Pete and his wife Kelli founded In Triumph, a non-profit organization that provides a second chance for troubled young men.
 As Orta is reminded of the forgiveness that was once given to him, his burden is increased for those who are the underdogs of the world.